There are 75 trees native to the Nutmeg State, all of which can be found in its forests and parks, and even your own backyard!

-This guide describes each tree's overall shape and form when it is grown in an open area, provides a detailed description and photographs of leaves and bark, indicates the habitat in which the tree is typically found, and discusses the significance of the tree for wildlife.
-Additional characteristics, such as flowers, buds, fruits, and others, are described and pictured when they are useful for identification.
-Also included is a detailed guide to distinguishing among the species of a single genus––like the four species of hickory found in Connecticut––and provides supplementary information about trees including explanations of the functions of bark and leaves, tree habitats, and a guide to estimating age.
+This guide describes each tree’s overall shape and form when grown in an open area, provides a detailed description and photographs of leaves and bark, indicates the habitat in which the tree is typically found, and discusses the significance of the tree for wildlife.
+Flowers, buds, and fruits are also described and pictured when they are useful for identification.
+Additional sections focus on helping to distinguish among similar species of a single genus, such as the four species of hickory found in Connecticut, and on supplementary information about trees, including explanations of the functions of bark and leaves, tree habitats, and a guide to estimating age.

 John Ehrenreich has a PhD in biological sciences and is a volunteer at Connecticut Audubon’s Deer Pond Farm sanctuary, where he co-leads nature walks and prepares educational materials.
 In his professional life he is a psychologist and a former professor of psychology at SUNY–Old Westbury.
 He is the author or co-author of six other books, including The American Health Empire (Random House), The Altruistic Imagination (Cornell), and Third Wave Capitalism (ILR/Cornell).
 His articles have appeared in, among other places, The Nation, Slate, American Prospect, Salon, and Washington Monthly.
 He resides in Sherman, Connecticut.